Nandinho42069/Week-4-Homework/README.md

 ### Delegation and Voting

 ## Ideas for implementation
 Linus - We could create separate pages in the frontend for each action we want to perform, just like in the example Alchemy dApp when you initialise a project.
+(UPDATE) Separate pages actually seem a bit more complex as then we would need to use multiple ports, and I can't work out where to find the 'active' port for the frontend, it's not as immediate as in the backend and `main.ts`.

 ## What we're working on right now
 Linus - Editing the frontend page to display the correct information.